 Claims History

-A clean claims history over 3-5 years results in lower premiums.
-Child injury claims, property damage claims, or any allegations related to care standards will increase your costs.
-Strong incident reporting and prevention procedures help maintain a clean record.
+A clean claims record over three to five years earns lower premiums.
+Child injury claims, property damage incidents, or any allegations related to care standards will increase your costs.
+Strong incident reporting, documentation, and preventative measures help maintain a clean record.

 🛡️

-Higher liability limits cost more.
-Childcare centres commonly carry $5M - $10M+ public liability due to the high-stakes nature of caring for children.
-The level of professional indemnity and abuse cover also significantly affects your premium.
+Higher public liability limits cost more.
+Childcare centres commonly carry $10M - $20M+ due to the high-stakes nature of caring for young children.
+The level of professional indemnity and abuse liability cover also materially affects your premium.

 🏢